The Home Depot Launches AI-Powered Blueprint Takeoffs Tool to Help Pros Stay on Time and on Budget

 AI technology expedites single-family projects by delivering faster, more accurate blueprint takeoffs

 ATLANTA, Nov.
-19, 2025 /PRNewswire/ -- The Home Depot, the world's largest home improvement retailer, launched a Blueprint Takeoffs solution, a new AI-powered tool that is designed to provide professional renovators, remodelers and builders with faster, more accurate and cost-effective material lists and estimates – also known as takeoffs – for single-family project blueprints.
+19, 2025 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot, the world's largest home improvement retailer, launched a Blueprint Takeoffs solution, a new AI-powered tool that is designed to provide professional renovators, remodelers and builders with faster, more accurate and cost-effective material lists and estimates – also known as takeoffs – for single-family project blueprints.

 Creating takeoffs are a critical but often time-consuming phase of any construction project.
 The Home Depot's Blueprint Takeoffs tool leverages AI to deliver a complete material list and quote for an entire single-family project within days, a process that used to take weeks to complete.
 Pros can then quickly and easily purchase all materials they need for their project through The Home Depot, simplifying this complex process by going through a single supplier.